Adding SPF, DKIM, and DMARC Records

 SPF, DKIM, and DMARC records - What are they for?

-Setting these records up (especially the SPF and DKIM) is very important to get good email deliverability.
-Good email deliverability means the emails are going to the recipient's inbox instead of the spam or promotional folder.
+Setting up SPF and DKIM records is crucial for good email deliverability.
+Good deliverability means your emails are more likely to land in the recipient's inbox rather than their spam or promotional folder.

-SPF, DKIM, and DMARC records are, simply put, standard authentication methods implemented by the internet community to combat spam and other shady email practices.
-These records are added to the DNS (Domain Name System) so that email providers can verify that the emails are sent from the domain owner.
+SPF, DKIM, and DMARC are standard authentication methods used to fight spam and other malicious email practices.
+These records are added to your domain's DNS to help email providers verify that the emails are sent by the domain owner.

-Sender Policy Framework is a simple email validation record that is added to the DNS as a text record to authenticate the emails sent from the email service are authorized by the domain owner.
+• SPF (Sender Policy Framework): This is an email validation record added to the DNS as a text record to confirm that the emails sent from your email service are authorized by the domain owner.

-DomainKeys Identified Mail is a method of associating a domain name to an email message, thereby allowing a person or organization to claim some responsibility for the message.
+• DKIM (DomainKeys Identified Mail): This method links a domain name to an email message, allowing the sender to claim responsibility for it.

 The records are added to the DNS records as TXT records.